izap/youtube-video/README.md

 19. Redux servers to constuct an application state and react provides the view to display that state.
 20. Action creator is a function that return an action.
 21. Action creator returns an object called action. and returned action automatically sent to all reducers.
+22. In redux State is an application state.
+Whereas in React state is the component state and both states are not connected in any way.
+Even redux should call their state variable something else.